ChamathKB/AMD-Dev-Cloud-Guides/README.md

     You can access the Jupyter Notebook interface by opening a web browser and navigating to `http://<Your-Droplet-IP>:8888`.

 5.  **Access Docker Container Shell:**
-    To get a shell inside the vLLM Docker container, execute the following command in your droplet's terminal:
+    To get a shell inside the Docker container, execute the following command in your droplet's terminal:

     ```bash
     docker exec -it rocm /bin/bash